mads-hartmann/cloud.mads-hartmann.com/terraform/modules/site/README.md

   That is, `example.mads-hartmann.com` should serve `example.mads-hartmann.com/index.html`.
 CloudFront allows this by setting `default_root_object`.

 - It should serve `index.html` in subdirectories
   CloudFront doesn't support this out of the box as `default_root_object` only applies to the root.
-This has been achieved by associating a Lambda@Edge function with CloudFront distribution which does the request re-writing - this is to my knowledge the only way to achieve this if you want to keep the bucket contents truly private, more details below.
+This has been achieved by associating a [Lambda@Edge](https://aws.amazon.com/lambda/edge/) (origin-request) function with CloudFront distribution which does the request re-writing - this is to my knowledge the only way to achieve this if you want to keep the bucket contents truly private, more details below.

 - It should serve `404.html` when requesting a resource that doesn't exist
-  This has been achieved by using a [Custom Error Response](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GeneratingCustomErrorResponses.html) which turns 403's from S3 into 404's and serves the `404.html` page.
+  This has been achieved by using a [Custom Error Response](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GeneratingCustomErrorResponses.html) together with a origin-response lambda@edge function which turns 403's from S3 into 404s.

+- It should serve `403.html` when a request it blocked by the WAF
+  This has been achieved by using a [Custom Error Response](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GeneratingCustomErrorResponses.html).

 - The S3 bucket should __only__ be reachable through CloudFront
   The bucket is private, the CloudFront distribution has been configured to use a [Origin Access Identity (OAI)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) which has been grated read-only access to the bucket.
 Additionally, the bucket has been configured with [Amazon S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) so that the bucket or objects in it can't ever be made public.